 Āmalaka.
 Indian Gooseberry, Phyllanthus emblica, (Ja IV 363; VI 529; Vin I 201; 278; II149), also āmanda.
 A medium-sized tree with greenish-grey bark, yellow flowers and a pale-green sour fruit with a large hard fluted seed.
 Together with harītaka and vibhītaka this fruit is one of the triphala or ‘three fruits’, long credited in traditional Indian medicine with powerful curative properties.
 It contains high concentrations of gallic acid and is rich in vitamin A, C and iron and either fresh or dried is taken for diarrhoea and dyspepsia.
 It is also used in tonics or eaten dried, pickled or made into a tasty marmalade.
 Wood chips from the tree are used to clarify muddy water and wood cutters and honey gatherers working in the forest often take the fruit to suppress their thirst.

 Āli.
 See Maccha.

 Āsītika.
-Possibly Oriya arsi, Entada scandens (M.I,81).
+Possibly the Sea Bean, Entada rheedii (M I 81).
 A huge woody climber with cream-coloured flowers and large pods.
-The central stem of this climber can attain a girth of 1.5 meters and has pronounced flanged segments sometimes with cork-screw-like projections.
-The Buddha said that when he was practising austerities before his enlightenment he became so thin that his limbs looked like a āsītika stem (M.I,245).
+The central stem of this climber can attain a girth of 1.5 metres and has pronounced flanged segments sometimes with cork-screw-like projections.
+The Buddha said that when he was practising austerities before his enlightenment he became so thin that his limbs looked like a āsītika stem (M I 245).